Acyclic orientations and poly-Bernoulli numbers: Preliminary results

+In this section we introduce notation and definitions used throughout the paper, and provide known results which we need to state and prove our results.

-We begin by giving a few definitions we will use throughout.
-An \emph{acyclic orientation} of an undirected graph $G$ is an assignment of direction to each edge in such a way that we obtain no directed cycles, thus obtaining an acyclic directed graph.
-Let $a(G)$ be the number of acyclic orientations of a graph $G$.
-There is always at least one acyclic orientation of $G$ obtained by ordering the vertices of $G$ and orienting edges from smaller to larger vertex index.
-Next we define $K_{n_1,n_2}$ to be the \emph{complete bipartite graph on $n_1 + n_2$ vertices} to be the graph whose vertices are partitioned into sets of sizes $n_1$ and $n_2$, having all possible edges between these two sets and none within them.
-We denote by $S(n,k)$ the \emph{Stirling number of the second kind} which counts the number of ways to partition a set of $n$ objects into $k$ non-empty subsets.
+Let $G$ and $G'$ be graphs.
+Define $G+G'$ to be the graph $G$ and $G'$ and all the possible edges between them.
+We define $K_{n_1,n_2,\dots,n_r}$ to be the \emph{complete $r$-partite graph on $n_1 + n_2+\dots +n_r$ vertices} to be the graph whose vertices are partitioned into sets of sizes $n_i$ for $1\leq i\leq r$, having all possible edges between these $r$ sets and none within them.
+Denote the vertices in the part of size $n_i$ by $V_{i}$.
+Let $N_n$ denote the graph with $n$ vertices and no edges.
+Then

+We first mention a result from Stanley \cite[p.172]{stanley}, which we will use repeatedly throughout. \begin{lemma}[Deletion-Contraction Formula] Let $G$ be a graph, and $e$ an edge in $G.$ Then